Iterating Symmetric Extensions: Extending automorphisms

 \begin{proposition}The following properties are true for $\tup{\pi_0,\dot\sigma_0}$ and $\tup{\pi_1,\dot\sigma_1}$: \begin{enumerate} \item $\gaut{\tup{\pi_1,\dot\sigma_1}}\gaut{\tup{\pi_0,\dot\sigma_0}}=\gaut{\tup{\pi_1\pi_0,\pi_0^{-1}(\dot\sigma_1)\dot\sigma_0}}$. \item $\gaut{\tup{\pi_1,\dot\sigma_1}}^{-1}=\gaut{\tup{\pi_1^{-1},\pi_1(\dot\sigma_1^{-1})}}$. \end{enumerate} \end{proposition} \begin{proof} First we will prove $(1)$:

 Now $(2)$ follows easily, as we only need to argue that $\gaut{\tup{\pi_1,\dot\sigma_1}}\gaut{\tup{\pi_1^{-1},\pi_1(\dot\sigma_1^{-1})}}=\id$, and indeed,

 \end{proof}

 The readers who are knowledgeable in group theory might see something familiar here: this operation looks suspiciously close to the definition of a semi-direct product.
 And those readers will not be wrong.
 The major difference here is that due to the fact $\dot\sigma$ is a name for an automorphism, we are interested in $\gaut{\dot\sigma}$ as an automorphism of the iteration, but also in how $\dot\sigma$ will turn out in the generic extension.
-And it might be that below a certain condition $p\in\PP$, $\dot\sigma$ will coincide with a different automorphism, and in the ``grand scheme'' of things, which is the universe after the generic extension, things may become equal all of a sudden.
+And it might be that $1_\PP\nforces\dot\sigma=\dot\tau$, but there is some $p$ such that $p\forces\dot\sigma=\dot\tau$, so in different generic extensions $\dot\sigma$ will become different automorphisms.